Click Here For Decking

 Important Rules To Consider If You Want To Install A Timber Slat Fence

-If you are looking for a functional divider between your property and your neighbor’s or perhaps just for your garden or improved security, the first option on your list should be a timber slat fence.
-It is a cost effective and popular choice.
-It looks great and is function plus, it allows airflow along with privacy.
+If you are looking for a functional divider between your property and your neighbor’s, one that will suit your commercial business, or perhaps just for your garden or improved security, the first option on your list should be a timber slat fence.
+It is a cost effective and popular choice among Australian homeowners who wish to keep their outdoor living space and entire property private and safe.
+It looks perfect and functional.
+Additionally, it allows better airflow can add privacy to a certain area like your pool.
 However, just like with other types of building work, every local government has their own set of rules and regulations.
-You might have to secure building permits depending on your situation.
+You might have to secure building permits depending on your situation and certain conditions.

 Check The Regulations

 You can save significant amount of time and money with just a quick check with your local council for ordinances about installing a fence.
 Keep in mind that different councils may have different regulations governing the height of the fence or perhaps the space between the slat.
 All these may even depend on where you are located.
 Different suburbs may have different fence height requirements and allowable gap between slats.
 The latter is usually governed by regulations related to visual visibility.
 For instance a front slat fence that is more than 1.2 meters in height should be 50% permeable and a front fence that about 100mm slats must have a gap spacing of a maximum of 50mm.